 What are the details?

 The Exercise@ONJ service is a group based eight-week, twice-weekly exercise program supervised by an exercise physiologist.
-Group classes are limited to four participants, and exercise programs are individually tailored to your cancer diagnosis, cancer treatment and side effects, as well as your fitness.
+Group classes are limited to eight participants, and exercise programs are individually tailored to your cancer diagnosis, cancer treatment and side effects, as well as your fitness.
 The team can also offer supervised one-to-one supervised exercise sessions, home based programs and telehealth services, depending on your needs and preferences.

 We will discuss your goals during your first appointment and conduct a series of assessments (e.g., fitness, muscle strength) to help us prescribe your individualised exercise program.